izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 \end{pmatrix}
 \end{equation}

-This already is sufficient to prove the bound, however it is interesting to go one step further and actually find the SOS decomposition.
+An SOS decomposition can be found provided there exists some PSD Q so this already is sufficient to prove the bound, however it is interesting to go one step further and actually find the SOS decomposition.
 We can take the Cholesky decomposition of Q,

 \begin{equation}
 Q= L^T L